GiangLe02/PIMA/README.md

 - Conditional Diffusion
 - Conditional Flow Matching

-Each model implementation is on its own folder.
-All of the models are implemented in Google Colaborator.
+Each model implementation is in its own folder.
+All of the models were implemented on Google Colaboratory.